dolthub/docs/content/guides/import.md

 Just like a csv file we run the command `dolt table import -c --pk=id employees employees.xlsx` to load the excel file into our Dolt.
 Be sure to give the same name for the table as the spreadsheet's name.

 The other way to work with spreadsheet data is with Dolthub's ["edit like a spreadsheet"](https://www.dolthub.com/blog/2021-10-04-edit-like-spreadsheet-v1/) feature.
-You can create a SQL table from scratch with by just inserting values into a spreadsheet.
+You can create a SQL table from scratch with just typing values into a spreadsheet.

 ![Spreadsheet](../.gitbook/assets/spreadsheet.png)